sunshangquan/logit-standardization-KD/README.md

 ### Training on ImageNet

-- Download the dataset at <https://image-net.org/> and put them to `./data/imagenet`
+- Download the dataset at <https://image-net.org/> and put it to `./data/imagenet`

   ```bash
   python tools/train.py --cfg configs/imagenet/r34_r18/kd_ours.yaml